nil-two/monico/README.md

 monico
 ======

-Run COMMAND if there is a change under the current directory.
+Execute COMMAND for changes to current directory.

 License
 -------